-- Students must have completed their first year or second year of law student by summer of 2017.
+- Students must have completed their first year or second year of law school by summer of 2023.
 CCR does not accept law graduates in the Ella Baker program.

 - Three references with contact information

-If you are a 2L, you must upload your application by October 16, 2016.
-1L applicants must upload their applications by December 16, 2016.
-After receipt of application materials, interviews will be offered to suitable applicants and may be conducted in person, over the phone, or via SKYPE.
-Selected interviews for 2L applicants will be held from late October to mid-November, 2016, and 2L students will be informed by mid-December if they were selected.
-Selected interviews for 1L applicants will be held in early to mid-January, 2017 and 1L students will be informed if they were selected by early February.
+Interviews for 2L applicants will be held from early to mid-October 2023, and 2L students will be informed by early November if they are selected.
+Interviews for 1L applicants (should they occur) will be held in late January 2023, and 1L students will be informed if they were selected by early February.

 Why is the Internship Named After Ella Baker?

 Ella Baker devoted her life to social change.
 During the Depression she organized consumer cooperatives andwrote, taught, and lectured on consumer affairs for the Federal Works Progress Administration.
 In the 1940’s she traveled throughout the South, often alone in dangerous segregated areas, organizing chapters of the NAACP.
 She was an early executive director of the Southern Christian Leadership Conference, led by the Rev. Dr. Martin Luther King, Jr.

 Ella Baker strongly believed that community members and young people could make significant changes in their lives.
 She said, “My theory is, strong people don’t need strong leaders.”
 She seldom appeared on television or in news stories, explaining that, “The kind of role that I tried to play was to pick up pieces or put together pieces out of which I hoped organization might come.”
 Many consider her greatest influence to be with the